 May 21, 2022—Oct 16, 2022

-Beginning in mid-May the galleries of the Museum will be filled with “automotive orphans.”
-Known as “Orphan Cars,” this collection of cars, buses, and motorcycles represents discontinued marques and brands from across the motoring landscape.
+Beginning in mid-May, the galleries of the Museum will be filled with “automotive orphans.”
+Known as “Orphan Cars,” this collection of cars, buses, and motorcycles represent discontinued marques and brands from across the motoring landscape.
 From the early days of motorized transportation to recent decades, several examples include Packard, Hudson, Studebaker, Twin Coach, Cushman, Pontiac, Oldsmobile, and Mercury.